 b.
-Fuel prices risks
+Fuel price risk

 As mentioned in the description of hydrological risks, in situations of low water availability in its hydraulic plants, Colbún should use its thermal plants or purchase energy in the spot market at marginal cost.

-In these scenarios, Colbún's production costs or the marginal costs are directly affected by fuel prices, with a risk for the variations that international fuel prices present.
+In these scenarios, there is a risk associated to variations that international fuel prices present.
 Part of this risk is mitigated by contracts whose selling prices are also indexed to changes in fuel prices.
-Additionally, in order to reduce fuel price risks and considering factors such as hydrological conditions, the evolution of commodities markets, the level of correlation of contract prices to commodities prices, coverage programs have been implemented with different derivative instruments such as call options, put options, etc.
+Additionally, in order to reduce fuel price risks there is a hedge program in place with different derivative instruments such as call options and put options to hedge the remaining exposure, if necessary.